jenkinsci/azure-keyvault-plugin/README.md

 }
 ```

-The shell command above will convert the PFX file to a pem key file (also containing the cert), note that Azure Key Vault removes the password
+The shell command above will convert the PFX file to a pem key file (also containing the certificate), note that Azure Key Vault removes the password
 on the pfx when you import it, if you're importing it back into Azure somewhere else you may need to convert it to pem and convert back to a pfx with a password.

-### Azure Key Vault Credentials Provider (Beta)
+### Azure Key Vault Credentials Provider

-This plugin also enables the retrieval of Secrets directly from Azure Key Vault.
-After the configuration is set up, secrets from the key vault can
+This plugin enables the retrieval of Secrets directly from Azure Key Vault.
-be viewed in the credentials page like this:
+After the configuration is set up, secrets from the key vault can be viewed in the credentials page like this:

 ![provider](./docs/image/provider.png)

-*Note* These credentials are read-only and metadata caching(5 minutes) which means newly created secrets may not be here immediately.
+*Note* These credentials are read-only and metadata caching(10 minutes) means newly created secrets may not be here immediately.
+You can reload the cache on the system configuration page if you need a new secret to appear.

 Use these credentials just as other normal credentials in Jenkins.